yellowdog/python-examples-templates/agent-installer/README.md

 The credentials can be set in the environment or by directly editing the script.

-## Script Details
+## Script Actions

-The script performs the following steps:
+The script performs the following actions:

 1. Creates a new user `yd-agent` with home directory `/opt/yellowdog/agent`, and a data directory (for use during Task execution) at `/var/opt/yellowdog/agent`.
 2. Optionally installs Java 11 using the Linux distro's package manager.